Bannerbild | zur Startseite Bannerbild | zur Startseite

 A portrait of Bettina von Arnim, painted by her grandson Achim von Arnim-Baerwalde (who lived at Wiepersdorf), was made available by the Association of Friends to the official residence of the German Federal President at Schloss Bellevue.
 President Steinmeier selected it for his office in 2022.

 Schloss Wiepersdorf remained in the Arnim family until 1945, when Soviet troops occupied the place.
-The family had to leave the Schloss.
 The last private owner of the three Arnim-family estates Wiepersdorf, Zernikow and the medieval castle Bärwalde (close to Wiepersdorf, destroyed in 1947) was Friedmund von Arnim, who died in 1946 as a prisoner in the Soviet Union.
-His sister, the painter Bettina Encke von Arnim, managed to help transform Schloss Wiepersdorf into a public literary retreat for writers and artists.
+His sister, the painter Bettina Encke von Arnim, initiated the transformation of Schloss Wiepersdorf into a public literary retreat for writers and artists.
 She was supported by Ivan Katz, a former Communist and Jewish member of the Reichstag, who enjoyed protection by Friedmund von Arnim and by the Encke family during the Nazi-era.
 Starting in 1946, at the initiative of Bettina Encke, Schloss Wiepersdorf became a holiday home and place for studies in the GDR-era.
 The Arnim-family then left East Germany.

 In 2006, the German Foundation for the Preservation of Historical Monuments became owner of Schloss Wiepersdorf and managed the place.
 The State of Brandenburg took over in 2019, based on a law establishing a "Cultural Foundation" (Kulturstiftung) adopted by Parliament.
 This was an initiative emanating from the Association of Friends, which greatly welcomes the new structural architecture.